lodeguns/FuzzyAdaptiveBinarization/CNN-Binarization/README.md

-The CNN binary predictions of the images above for 2 CNNs.
+The CNNs for binarization are linked in this dataset.
 [Le-Net5](/CNN-Binarization) implementation is provided in the .tar.gz, while the [RED-Net](https://github.com/ajgallego/document-image-binarization) is linked to the authors github.